gcharters/appsody-node-demo/README.md

 # appsody-node-demo

-This demo is a simple node app (based on the aws dynamoddb [example]( https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-dynamodb-tutorial.html) ) but modifed to use mongodb instead.
+This demo is a simple node app (based on the aws dynamoddb [example]( https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-dynamodb-tutorial.html) modifed to use mongodb instead.

-Instructions
+## Instructions

-Check out the repo.
+Check out this repo

+`cd appsody-node-demo`

-run npm install to pull in the node modules run npm audit fix  to fix any audit issues
+run `npm install` to install the node dependencies

+run `npm audit fix`  to fix any audit issues

-create an .env file in the root directory -( you can copy or rename env_local to .env ) that has a PORT and an MDB entry
+create a `.env` file in the root directory -( you can copy or rename `env_local` to `.env` ) that has the required envvar values for this demo.

-run local_setup.sh to get mongodb running in docker as a daemon container
+run `local_setup.sh` to get mongodb running locally in docker as a daemon container

-start server locally

-npm start
+## Run demo locally

+`npm start`

 goto [http://localhost:3000]()

-Try to register.
-Registering with the same email twice should cause an message

-Kill the server

-Now appsify the code..

-appsody init appsodyhub/nodejs-express none

-run with appsody run --docker-options "--env-file .env"

-stop the server

-build a docker image

-appsody build

-tag the image and push to registry

-docker tag appsody-node-demo  %account%/appsody-node-demo:latest docker push <account>/appsody-node-demo:latest

-generate a deployment descriptor

-appsody deploy --generate-only

-In app-deploy.yaml

-replace the applicationImage value "appsody-node-demo"  with the one above  "%account%/appsody-node-demo" add an env var section
-  env:
-   - name: PORT
-     value: 3000
-   - name: MDB
-     value: "mongodb://%userid%:%password%@<ip>:27017"

-deploy

-appsody deploy

-stop the local stuff..

-docker container stop mongo
-docker container rm mongo to remove the docker

-// do remote..

-appsody build
-docker tag appsody-node-demo  spoole167/appsody-node-demo:latest docker push docker push spoole167/appsody-node-demo:latest

-// create secret in kube

-// add appsody file

-// add ref to envars...
+Try to register a new user.
+Registering with the same email twice should cause a message

+Kill the server with `^C`

+## Now appsify the code

+In the root of the application run

+`appsody init appsodyhub/nodejs-express none`

+And then lauch the server again but this time through appsody.
+The code will use the running mongodb docker instance started before.

+run `appsody run --docker-options "--env-file .env"`

+Go back to  [http://localhost:3000]() Try to register a new user.
+Registering with the same email used in the original mode above  should cause a message

+stop the server with `^C`

+We can stop the mongo docker instance now as we no longer need it.

+`docker container stop mongo`
+`docker container rm mongo to remove the docker`

+## Run the Demo on OpenShift

+The assumption for this demo is that you have a running mongodb service ready on OpenShift and have credentials and IP address to hand.

+Create a docker image of the application by running

+`appsody build`

+Now we need to create a descriptor for the application to run on OpenShift.

+`appsody deploy --generate-only`

+This creates a deployment descriptor.
+To this file we must add environment variables for the application to use when deployed.
+Since this is a demowe will do this in the simplest way.
+In reality you would use a pre-created secret on OpenShift and reference that here.

+Inline with the last entry in the file add the following with values substituted based on the mongodb setup in OpenShift

+`env:
+   - name: MONGO_DB
+     value: "<db>"
+   - name: MONGO_USERNAME
+     value: "<user>"
+   - name: MONGO_PASSWORD
+     value: "<pws>"
+   - name: MONGO_URI
+     value: "mongodb://<ip>:27017"`

+When complete we can push the image to docker hub and simultaneously start the deployment to OpenShift Replace <account> with your github details

+`appsody deploy -t <account>/appsody-node-demo --push  -n kabanero`

+Visit your OpenShift server to see the demo deployed.
+Find the related 'routes' and use the demo as before.